alifiyaputri/Sistem-Triage-Medis-SDA-Project-2025/README.md

 # Sistem-Triage-Medis-SDA-Project-2025
 A medical triage system for Priority A (Airway) classification using Decision Tree algorithm to assist in patient prioritization based on airway condition assessment.
+This project was made for final project of the Data Structure and Algorithm Course.